How to Stage a Winning Walkout

 It was West Virginia that first showed how a sprawling, geographically spread-out state could quickly become a unified force, and ultimately have the demands of public employees met.
 “We have the same roots that West Virginia does,” said Brewer.
 As their February walkout came to a head, people around her started asking, “Why not us?”

-Richard Becker, an organizer with Kentucky’s Health Care and Social Service Union (SEIU), has been helping teachers and public employees strategize around stopping pension cuts, and he shared the same feeling.
+Richard Becker, an organizer with Kentucky’s National Conference of Firemen & Oilers (NCFO), an affiliate of the Social Service Employees Union (SEIU), has been helping teachers and public employees strategize around stopping pension cuts, and he shared the same feeling.
 “There was a sense that absolutely folks wanted to take a page from the West Virginia playbook,” he said.

 Unions in other states have also been inspired.
 Arizona teachers have mounted a “Red for Ed” campaign, inspired by West Virginia, to protest low wages: Thousands of teachers will wear red to school this month, and will march on Tucson and Phoenix on March 28.
 Oklahoma teachers announced that they’ll stage a strike on April 2 if pay and education budgets don’t increase.
 The San Diego Unified School District says they’ll picket in mid-April if they can’t negotiate a new contract with the city.
 And Puerto Rico teachers staged a one day walkout last week to protest a bill that would turn 1,000 schools into charter schools.